The Phantom of the Opera (novel): Romance

 The novel features a love triangle between the Phantom, Christine, and Raoul.
 Raoul is seen as Christine's childhood love whom she is familiar with and has affection for.
 He is rich and therefore offers her security as well as a wholesome, Christian marriage.
 The Phantom, on the other hand, is not familiar.
-He is dark, ugly, and dangerous and therefore represents the forbidden love.
+He is dark, ugly and dangerous, and therefore represents the forbidden love.
 However, Christine is drawn to him because she sees him as her Angel of Music, and she pities his existence of loneliness and darkness.

 Critical reception

 By the time Leroux published The Phantom of the Opera, he had already gained credibility as a crime mystery author in both French- and English-speaking countries.
-He had written six novels prior, two of which had garnered substantial popularity within their first year of publication called The Mystery of the Yellow Room and The Perfume of the Lady in Black.
+He had written six novels prior, two of which had garnered substantial popularity within their first year of publication: The Mystery of the Yellow Room and The Perfume of the Lady in Black.
 Although previous commentators have asserted that The Phantom of the Opera did not attain as much success as these previous novels, being particularly unpopular in France where it was first published, recent research into the novel's early reception and sales has indicated the contrary.
 One book review from the New York Times expressed disappointment in the way the phantom was portrayed, saying that the feeling of suspense and horror is lost once it is found out that the phantom is just a man.
-The majority of the notability that the novel acquired early on was due to its publication in a series of installments in French, American, and English newspapers.
+The majority of the notability that the novel acquired early on was due to its publication in a series of instalments in French, American, and English newspapers.
 This serialized version of the story became important when it was read and sought out by Universal Pictures to be adapted into a movie in 1925.
 Leroux did not live to see all the success from his novel and its subsequent critical re-evaluation; he died in April 1927.